What Is Labor Productivity?

 The last step is to divide the value of goods and services produced with input man-hours.
 The resultant figure will provide productivity per hour for an employee.

-In a company named Goodwill Ltd, a worker produced 20 units of a product in 5 hours.
-The units are sold by the company at the rate of $30 per unit.
+In Goodwill Ltd, a worker produced 20 units in 5 hours.
+The company sells the units at $30 per unit.
 Let us calculate the productivity of the worker in this case.

 - Value of goods produced = 20 units * $30 per unit = $600